 The diaphragm, in normal health, does over 75% of the work of breathing at rest (Ganong, 1995; Castro, 2000).
-Most modern people, as it is easy to observe, have predominantly chest breathing.
-Does chest breathing interfere with the health of humans and the normal functioning of the diaphragm?
+However, when we observe the breathing of modern people, most of them have predominantly chest breathing.
+Does chest breathing interfere with the health of human beings and the normal functioning of the diaphragm?
 What are the benefits of diaphragmatic breathing?

 Two Main Functions of the Diaphragm and Benefits of diaphragmatic breathing